 I was interested in images that I was left with from speaking with family members and friends who still feel the repercussions years later, and others that had ‘near misses’, to more still that fight the urge on a regular basis.
 I also came upon the poetry of Stephen Murphy “before you push the chair”.

 The image of the chair seemed to cover a lot of what I wanted to say.
-It represented the everyday, the ever-present yet invisible, the useful, the practical, the disposable, the taken for granted, the comfortable, the supportive, the forever.
+It represented the everyday, the ever-present yet invisible, the useful, the practical, the disposable, the taken for granted, the comfortable, the supportive, the disposable, the forever.

 This work will be developed further.